frameless-at/ProcessDataTables/README.md

 ## Uninstalling

 - When uninstalling the module via admin, all generated column templates and config fields are cleaned up.
-So maybe keep a backup of the already configured column templates and table configurations as a backup in a text file.
+So maybe keep backups of the already configured column templates and backup table configurations in a text file.
 For example:
 ```
 Products
 --